willemharmse/CodeWizardsHMSProject/backend/README.md

 - [Node.js](https://nodejs.org/) (v14 or later)
 - [MongoDB](https://www.mongodb.com/) (for local development or cloud setup)
 - [Postman](https://www.postman.com/) or [Thunder Client](https://www.thunderclient.com/) (for testing APIs)
+- [Flutter](https://flutter.dev) (This should be the extension for Android Studio or VS Code)
+- [Android_Studio](developer.android.com/studio/install) (This is to download the emulator to emulate the android device to test the mobile app)

 ### Setup Instructions